 Emergency Detection

 AI recognizes "emergency," "urgent," "flooding"—routing critical calls immediately.
+For plumbers and electricians, this urgency detection is the difference between capturing a $500 emergency job and losing it to voicemail.
 Your 12-year-old PBX can't detect caller intent.

 Work From Anywhere

 Cloud systems work on any device: desk phones, mobile phones, laptops.
-Your team answers business calls from the field, home, or office.
+Your team answers business calls from the field, home, or office—a major advantage if you're comparing modern VoIP options.

 Predictable Cost